Please refer to thebachelor degree’s admission process for more information.

-*The Bachelor’s in Medicine has its own admission process .
+*The Bachelor’s in Medicine has its own admissions process .

 *The Bachelor’s in Dentistry and the Bachelor’s in Physical Activity and Sports Sciences may require additional documents or specific evidence.